Ashwin7mak/qbui/ui/MIGRATING_TEST_DATA.md

 ### I'm getting a bad ticket error when I try to create or edit a record in my migrated app.

 - See step #13 in [Migrating a Custom App](#migrating-a-custom-app)
+- This error typically occurs because Core is attempting to write to Current Stack.
+It breaks because it cannot connect to Current Stack.
+The default Current Stack endpoint is in pre-production and therefore will not match the developer's local settings.